azaj01/pipelex/docs/pages/build-reliable-ai-workflows-with-pipelex/pipe-operators/PipeLLM.md

 inputs = { image = "TableScreenshot" }
 output = "TableData"
 prompt = """
-Extract the table data from this image and format it as a structured table.
+Extract the table data from this image and format it as a structured table: $image
 """
 ```